evo-lua/evo-runtime/README.md

   * [ ] Fixing up the existing developer tools to better support Evo's custom additions is also likely to happen here
   * [ ] In some cases, slow/otherwise problematic C bindings could be replaced with more efficient FFI wrappers
   * [ ] I want to streamline the APIs and fix various inconsistencies in the libraries, which may take place here
+  * [ ] Reviewing and potentially reconsidering some security-critical features is scheduled for this phase, as well
 * [ ] Initial release: Adapting to feedback and potentially optimizing for more use cases (ETA: Q3/2025- Q1/2026)
   * [ ] No timelines or even specific plans here yet, but open for ideas if someone has raised valid concerns
   * [ ] Otherwise I'll just optimize for my own use cases, same as before, which may or may not be useful to others

-No promises that the list will always be up-to-date, but it should give you a vague idea of what's left to do.
+No promises that the list will always be up-to-date, but you should now have a general idea what might be next.

-## Features

-Here's a selection of things you can do when running Lua scripts with Evo:

-* Networking via UDP, TCP, HTTP/S, and WebSockets
-* File system access, process I/O, and other system-level tasks
-* Make use of the builtin test runner (including assertions library)
-* Create native or web-based UIs and 3D software
-* Data compression, encryption, and basic image processing

-Not all of the included APIs are as user-friendly as I'd like, but that'll change.

 ### Integrated C and FFI Bindings